Badding/tsoha-inventory/README.md

 ## Features

 - Sign in as a user.
+Prevent access to site without login
+- dashboard with basic information of products, sales, warehouses.
 - Admin can add and remove users and list all users.
 - Add products.
+- Add inventory to warehouses.
-- Create new sales; customers are added to the database if they are new.
+- Create new orders; customers are added to the database if they are new.
 - List orders and products.
 - Provide detailed information about orders and products.
-- Search for products by name.
+- Search for products by name, id, manufacturer.
+- Products and orders can be sorted with differnt properties.

 ## Installation